 Humans get rid of excess heat by sweating.
 When the sweat evaporates it carries heat energy away from your body, which is why a sudden breeze feels cold when you are wet.
-Pigs don’t have sweat glands.
-They have to add moisture to their skins in order to get it to evaporate and take away heat.
+Pigs don’t have sweat glands, however, and so they have to add moisture to their skins in order to get it to evaporate and take away heat.

-And luckily, mud has moisture in it; otherwise it would be dry dirt.
-Mud may be a pig’s only option if it’s inside a pen.
+Mud, of course, has lots of moisture in it, and it may be the only option if a pig has inside a pen.
 If there were water to splash in, the pig might choose that to cool off.